-The spooky news was reposted by many newspapers on-line and in fact at the F8 conference Regina Dougan herself took a speech and announced Facebook is working on other ways to hear, within the project Building 8.
-One example of Building 8’s work so far, Dugan said, was an attempt to improve technology that allows people to type words using their minds.
+The spooky news was re-posted by many on-line newspapers and magazines.
+Three month later, at the annual F8 conference, a meeting for engineers, Regina Dugan had herself a presentation and announced Facebook is working on “other ways to hear”, within the project Building 8.
+Dugan told software developers at Facebook’s annual F8 conference that the company was modeling Building8 after DARPA, to improve technology that allows people to type words using their minds.

 “It sounds impossible, but it’s closer than you may realize,” Dugan said.

 Regina Dugan knows what she is talking about.
 At the beginning of 2008, it was already possible to detect thoughts of familiar objects, by the use of mind scanners in conjunctions with a computer’s algorithm.
 The thought of specific objects have been mapped to specific brain activation patterns by a group of researcher at the Carnegie Mellon University, Pittsburgh, Unites States.

 The Intel Lab at Pittsburg is part of Intel Research division, that was created in 2000, under the leadership of David L. Tennenhouse.
 Tennenhouse aimed to model his new research organization based on DARPA, where he had previously been director of the Information Technology Office.

 In 2010 the DARPA’s budget for the fiscal year included $4 million to start up a program called Silent Talk.
 The goal was to “allow user-to-user communication on the battlefield without the use of vocalized speech through analysis of neural signals”.

 Before being vocalized, speech exists as word-specific neural signals in the mind.